HolySheet/HolySheet/README.md

 HolySheet is a program that allows you to store arbitrary files onto Google Sheets, which does not lower storage quota on Google Drive.
 This is inspired by [uds](https://github.com/stewartmcgown/uds), however it can only store ~710KB of data per doc due to the use of Base64 and Docs limitations, and only has CLI usage.

 HolySheet allows for slow, but production-ready cold storage of files on your own Google account.
 It features a full [web interface](https://github.com/HolySheet/HolySheetWeb), [desktop app](https://github.com/HolySheet/SheetyGUI), and [CLI](https://github.com/HolySheet/HolySheet), along with both a [REST](https://github.com/HolySheet/HolySheetWebserver) and [gRPC](https://github.com/HolySheet/HolySheet/blob/master/src/main/proto/holysheet_service.proto#L154) API.
 When using HolySheet's website, no data is stored server-side, so you are in full control over all your data.

+**Notice: Due to insane costs and the fact that sheets are soon not going to be unlimited, the holysheet.net website is currently unavailable.**

 ## Features